felipecrs/dahua-vto-on-home-assistant/README.md

 As of now, you will need a custom release of the Frigate card because this setup uses features which were not released yet.

-I am currently using the the PR [#1536](https://github.com/dermotduffy/frigate-hass-card/pull/1536).
+I am currently using the the PR [#1545](https://github.com/dermotduffy/frigate-hass-card/pull/1545).

 You will need to manually build and install it.

 However, I did this and uploaded the Frigate Card files to [`www/custom/frigate-hass-card`](./www/custom/frigate-hass-card/).
-Hopefully it will make your life a life easier.
+Hopefully it will make your life a little easier.

-Instructions on how to install these files are [here](https://github.com/dermotduffy/frigate-hass-card?tab=readme-ov-file#advanced-users-manual-installation).
+Instructions on how to install these files are [here](https://card.camera/#/advanced-installation).

 The code for my dashboard with the Frigate Card configured can be found [here](./home-assistant/dashboard/doorbell.yaml).